 The recipient of Garsington Opera’s prestigious Leonard Ingram Award, lyric soprano Verity Wingate is a graduate of the Guildhall School of Music & Drama and a member of The Prince Consort.
-At GSMD she received the Paul Hamburger Prize for Schubert song awarded by Graham Johnson and is a scholar of the Alvarez Young Artist Programme, Samling Artist Programme and Mendelssohn Foundation.
+At GSMD she received the Paul Hamburger Prize for Schubert song awarded by Graham Johnson and is a scholar of the Alvarez Young Artist Programme, Samling Institute and Mendelssohn Foundation.
 She was also awarded Third Prize at the Maureen Lehane Vocal Awards 2018.

 Her engagements have included solo recitals at the Barbican, Wigmore Hall, LSO St. Luke’s, and the Gewandhaus in Leipzig.
 As a member of The Prince Consort she has appeared at the Bath, Harrogate and Hertford Festivals.
 She appeared live on Classic FM from Wigmore Hall with a recital of love songs for Valentine’s Day.
 As a concert and oratorio soloist her engagements have included the world premiere of ‘The King’s Revels’ by Judith Bingham, Bach’s Christmas Oratorio and B minor Mass, Handel’s Jephtha, Mozart’s C minor Mass and Requiem, the Brahms Requiem, Mahler’s 4th Symphony and Janacek’s ‘The Diary of One Who Disappeared, at venues including the Aldeburgh Festival, St. John’s Smith Square, St. Martin-in-the-Fields, Bath Abbey and Wells Cathedral.